danieltjw/aifutures/README.md

     - How best ensure the transition from non-independent AI to Independent Friendly AGI?
     - How does decisions made in the short term affect the likelihood of Friendly AGI in the long term?

+- Considerations
+    - Legislations that feel good but are not technically feasible or harmful in the long term
+    - Black and white thinking that might cause more harm in the long run

+    ---

 Long term
 - Independent Friendly AGI / ASI
     - still theoretical, may arrive in the next few decades or longer